 The facet that Fusion Australia brought was showing us ways to train and involve the young people we were working with in having a positive impact on their community.
 This changed so much for us, so we adopted the Fusion name and worked to adapt their youth and community approach within the West Kingston context.
 Young people began to work alongside our team in putting on a range of community building events for the wider community throughout the year; community festivals, marches, plays, dances, and prayer marches featuring the prayers of the children.
 One of these events has been the annual Advent Pageant, where children dressed as angels, wise men and shepherds have followed Mary and Joseph on a march through the community in search of a room at the inn where Mary can have her baby.
 This has brought the message of Christmas to life in the streets of West Kingston each year; involving children, parents, residents, the police, soldiers, local shopkeepers and several churches.
-(This ran every year until 2019, and will be back as soon as Covid restrictions allow).

 From 2007, in response to further research that revealed a trend of issues affecting children from a much younger age, we developed “Mango Tree Kids Club” after-school programmes for primary school aged children.
 We continued our work with youth, while involving the children and parents as well in the initiatives to strengthen community cohesion.

 Then in 2008 we began working more intentionally with the parents, running a parenting programme for several years.
 With changes in our team and our support network we were unable to sustain a regular parenting programme, but we kept the children and youth work going, sustaining weekly contact with an average of 120 children and connecting with the parents and many more community members of all ages through regular community events for the next 12 years.
-(When the pandemic began we maintained contact with many of the children and their families through food package and prayer outreaches, grocery vouchers, back to school support, and Christmas Gift programmes.)
+(Through the pandemic began we maintained contact with many of the children and their families through food package and prayer outreaches, grocery vouchers, back to school support, and Christmas Gift programmes.)